Deep transfer learning for image classification: a survey: Introduction

-We make the following contributions: \begin{enumerate} \item formally defining deep transfer learning and the problem it attempts to solve as it relates to image classification \item performing a thorough review of recent progress in the field \item presenting a taxonomy of source and target dataset relationships in transfer learning applications that helps highlight why transfer learning does not perform as expected in certain application areas \item giving a detailed summary of source and target datasets commonly used in the area to provide an easy reference for the reader looking to understand relationships between where transfer learning has performed best and where results have been less consistent \item summarizing current knowledge in the area as well as pointing out knowledge gaps and suggested directions for future research. \end{enumerate} In Section \ref{sec:Related-work} we review all surveys in the area from general transfer learning, to more closely related domains.
-In section \ref{sec:Overview} we introduce the problem domain and formalise the difficulties with learning from small datasets that transfer learning attempts to solve.
-This section includes terminology and definitions that are used throughout this paper.
-Section \ref{datasets} details the source and target datasets commonly used in deep learning for image classification.
-Section \ref{sec:Deep-Transfer-learning} provides a detailed analysis of all recent advances and improvements to transfer learning and specific application areas and highlights gaps in current knowledge.
-In Section \ref{sec:Areas-related-to} we give an overview of other problem domains that are closely related to deep transfer learning for image classification including the similarities and differences in each.
-Finally Section \ref{sec:Discussion-and-Suggestions} summarises all current knowledge, gaps and problems and recommends directions for future work in the area.
+We make the following contributions: \begin{enumerate} \item Formally defining and categorizing deep transfer learning (DTL) and the problem it attempts to solve as it relates to image classification.
+Previous reviews have provided informal definitions of (DTL), and taxonomies \citep{tan2018survey,iman2023review,yu2022survey}.
+We refine these definitions and extend the taxonomies so they are more suited to modern (DTL) solutions and their application to image classification. \item Performing a thorough review and analysis of recent progress in the field. \item Presenting a continuous transition taxonomy highlighting the continuous nature of the source and target dataset relationships in transfer learning applications and their effect on the optimal solutions.
+This taxonomy helps us draw attention to the failure of transfer learning solutions to perform as expected in certain application areas. \item A new way of considering negative transfer so it can be eliminated in all scenarios. \item Giving a detailed summary of source and target datasets commonly used in the area to help the reader find the ideal source dataset to match their target task. \item Summarizing current knowledge in the area as well as pointing out knowledge gaps and suggested directions for future research. \end{enumerate} In Section \ref{sec:Related-work} we discuss the relationship between this survey and others in the area from general transfer learning to more closely related domains.
+In Section \ref{sec:Overview} we introduce the problem domain and formalize the difficulties with learning from small datasets that transfer learning attempts to solve.
+This section includes terminology, definitions, and our new taxonomies that are referred to throughout this paper.
+Sections \ref{sec:inst_appr} to \ref{sec:best_prac} summarize current knowledge in relation to each of our five solution categories in our new taxonomy.
+Finally, Section \ref{sec:disc} summarizes the overarching themes of these solutions, and Section \ref{sec:conc} summarizes our paper in full and recommends next steps for the field.